mr-nfamous/ungop/readme.md

     results in a value of a different size, its type is always the lowest ranked type with that width.
-E.g. if long and llong are both 64 bit, the return type of add2wi is long since it has lower rank than long long.
+E.g. if long and llong are both 64 bit, the return type of add2wi is long since it has lower rank than llong.
     When the result width doesn't change, the return type is always identical unless otherwise specified.
 E.g. xorslu on the same LP64 based target returns a ullong.

     ‡‡‡ The 128 bit numeric types presently have no SIMD vector implementations.

-    ‡‡‡‡ The 256 and 512 bit numeric types presently have no implementations at all.

 The arithmetic types can be, and are, grouped by the generic